renovate-bot/GoogleCloudPlatform-_-risk-and-research-blueprints/examples/risk/loadtest/QUICKSTART.md

 ## Overview

-This is a general purpose gRPC load test quick start instructions for Cloud Shell.
-See the details of running the program in its [src/README.md](src/README.md).
+This is an example of running a loadtest library on Google Cloud Infrastructure.

+It will run using GKE horizontal pod autoscaler orchestrated using Pub/Sub, and will also run on Cloud Run through BigQuery.
+For details on the loadtest library, see its [README.md](src/README.md).
+The same techniques can be used to run any kind of library that is exposing gRPC.

+Cloud Logging, Pub/Sub, Cloud Monitoring, BigQuery, and Looker Studio will all be used for monitoring the infrastructure as it scales.

+## Setup terraform

-## Configure Terraform
+### Configure terraform

 Set the variables for the region and zones being used.
 Change this to a different region and zones (e.g.., europe-west1 and zones b, c, d) if desired.

 ```sh
 REGION='us-central1'
 ZONES='"a","b","c","f"'
 ```

 Create the terraform.tfvars configuration with the variables.

 ```sh
 printf 'project_id="%s"\nregion="%s"\nzones=[%s]\n' ${GOOGLE_CLOUD_PROJECT} ${REGION} ${ZONES} > terraform.tfvars
 ```

-### Initialize
+### Initialize terraform

 Inspect the terraform.tfvars.
 This should continue your desired project, region, and zones.
 ```sh